 That’s a powerful package for even advanced gamers, but there’s a catch.
 At 14 x 3 x 10 inches and 7 pounds, this model pushes the limit when it comes to the mini PC size category.

 Some mini PCs do not come fully kitted.
 They may be little more than a motherboard mounted onto a chassis.
-You’ll then need to install a storage drive (hard drive and/or a solid-state drive), RAM, and operating system to get it up and running as a full fledged PC.
+In some instances a storage drive installation may be necessary.
+Like the hard drive and/or a solid-state drive, RAM, and operating system.

 While building makes everything more customizable, it also requires careful planning to make sure the components fit into the tiny space.
 In many cases, the parts come from the laptop universe rather than traditional PC sized parts.